 However, when the Sega Saturn and Sony PlayStation were released in 1995, the sales of the Jaguar took a giant hit and continued to drop, ultimately selling no more than 250,000 units before it was discontinued in 1996.

 On top of the financial crisis, the Jaguar had some technical difficulties as well.
 The Jaguar’s underlying hardware was crippled by a flaw in the CPU’s memory controller.
 This prevented code execution out of the RAM.

 Other defects that were not really severe included a buggy UART.
-The memory controller flaw which could have been mitigated by a mature code-development environment, to unburden the programmer from having to micromanage small chunks of code.
+The memory controller flaw could have been mitigated by a mature code-development environment, to unburden the programmer from having to micromanage small chunks of code.

-These commercial and technical breakdown affected Atari in such a tremendous manner and pushed Atari to leave the video game console market altogether so they haven’t created a new console since this one besides the Flashback models with preloaded games.
+This commercial and technical breakdown affected Atari in such a tremendous manner and pushed Atari to leave the video game console market altogether so they haven’t created a new console since this one besides the Flashback models with preloaded games.

 When you own an original Atari, knowing the value is extremely important, especially if you are a collector.
 It can even change your life if you are just cleaning out a basement and you find an old one.

-The original Atari has sold recently for $30 for ones that are in rough condition, and nearly $190 for ones that are like new in the box.
+The original Atari has sold recently for $30 for ones that are in rough condition and nearly $190 for ones that are like new in the box.
 The average sale price is around $100 for an original Atari with the box.

 If you happen to find one of these games in your basement, you may be considering selling it to get some extra cash.